 Like MMBB’s equity-only investment options, the portion of the Fossil Fuel-Free Balanced Fund that is allocated to stocks (equities) can decline in value.
 Among the reasons stocks can lose value include declines in the overall stock markets and reasons related to the profitability, or perceived profitability, of specific companies in which the fund invests.

 That portion of the Fossil Fuel-Free Balanced Fund that is allocated to bonds (fixed income) will be subject to risks of the bond market.
 Most commonly these include losses from rising interest rates and the risk that issuers of bonds may not be able to meet their interest and principal payments.
-In addition, because the bond segment of the fund is actively managed – meaning that the manager selects certain bonds that he thinks will outperform others – the choice of bonds may be adverse and actually perform worse.
-The success of any actively managed portions is highly dependent upon the skill of the manager appointed to them.
+In addition, because the bond segment of the fund is actively managed – meaning that the manager selects certain bonds that he thinks will outperform others – the choice of bonds may be adverse and actually perform less well.
+The success of any actively managed portions is highly dependent upon the skill of the manager appointed to manage it.

 Due to the latitude extended to an active manager, the portfolio may hold some securities that could be deemed to be riskier than those MMBB might include as stand-alone policy allocations (e.g., below investment grade bonds).